God Does Like Ugly: Release and promotion

 JID performed at the Dreamville Festival on April 6, 2025, and previewed the song "WRK" during his set.
 After his show, he shared a pre-save link to the song, which was later released on April 18 as the lead single for God Does Like Ugly.
 The song was his first solo track since The Forever Story.

 On May 8, JID released a trailer for the album and announced the release date of August 8.
 He also revealed that the album would have 15 tracks.
 A press release described the trailer as depicting "scenes from a lost world, borrowing inspiration from films like The Warriors and Mad Max but as always with J.I.D, set upon the backdrop of Atlanta."
 On July 20, JID told his fans to go to Washington Square Park in New York City, where he announced five "Dollar & A Dream" concerts in various cities and revealed the full album cover.
 The tracklist was revealed on August 5, with JID later announcing that the song "Sun" would be added to the album on the 11th, after the album's release.
 JID performed "Glory" on The Late Show with Stephen Colbert in October 2025.

 JID is scheduled to embark on the "God Does Like World Tours" tour in support of the album, with support from Young Nudy, Mick Jenkins, Jordan Ward, Baby Kia, Swavay, Marco Plus, DC the Don, Niko Brim, and Kai Cash.

+In an August 2025 interview, JID revealed that he conceived of God Does Like Ugly as "a part one," and that the "part two...God Doesn't Like Ugly," will potentially be the long-awaited collaborative album between himself and fellow rapper Metro Boomin.

 Critical reception

-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, God Does Like Ugly received a weighted average score of 73 from six reviews, indicating "generally favorable reviews".
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, God Does Like Ugly received a weighted average score of 73 from 7 reviews, indicating "generally favorable reviews".
 Mary Chiney of Beats Per Minute rated the album 75/100 and Kiana Fitzgerald of Consequence gave it a B+.
 Benny Sun of Paste rated the album a 6.7/10, noting that it is a decline in quality following the promise from The Forever Story.
 Writing for Rolling Stone, Mankaprr Conteh gave the album 3.5 out of 5 stars, saying that despite the overall narrative, the album's sound is less smooth and unified than JID's previous effort.
 He also said that some of JID's rapping on songs such as "What We On" and "WRK" felt wordy.
 Paul Attard of Slant Magazine rated the album 2 out of 5 stars, saying that JID gets lost in his own ambition in trying to match the reception of his last project, ending up in a cluttered mess.
-Kabelo Chirwa of Spectrum Culture rated the album 86/100.